sendvinh/kubenetes_note/README.md

 #### stateful set
 db can't be replicated via deployment (because database have state - data storage) -> statefulSet
 StatefulSet is designed for managing stateful applications that require stable network identifiers (such as hostnames) and persistent storage.
 note: DB are often hosted outside of K8s cluster

+## Kubernetes Architecture